Loading the Elevenlabs Text to Speech AudioNative Player...

-100% Whole Wheat Bread Cooked in the Global Sun Oven 2013 Copyright Preparedness Pro
+100% Whole Wheat Bread Cooked in the All American Global Sun Oven 2013 Copyright Preparedness Pro

 Some time ago, when I first got a solar oven, I chose to do a little experiment.
 In one pot I threw in a nearly freezer-burned frozen ham into one pan and 2 frozen sausage logs into another.
 I added no seasonings, no water, nothing but time and a little sunshine.
 The results were SO tasty and moist.
-This is a great result in spite of the fact that I used a Sport Solar Oven (not my favorite choice by a long shot.).
-So I'm certain that it will work well with your homemade solar ovens too.
-Anyway, this is very amateur video footage, but you'll get the picture--in fact, you might even drool a little bit.
+This is a great result in spite of the fact that I used a Sport Solar Oven (not my favorite choice by a long shot, and is no longer sold.).
+So I’m certain that it will work well with your homemade solar ovens too.
+Anyway, this is very amateur video footage, but you’ll get the picture–in fact, you might even drool a little bit.

-My solar oven of choice is the Global Sun Oven.
-The Sport Sun Oven isn't built to withstand intense desert heat nor is it intended to withstand everyday use for years and years, whereas the Global Sun Oven is created to be used in the toughest terrain of 3rd world countries every day for at least 5 years.
-The only "extra" part I'd purchase for the Global would be the door that seals the heat in as it COULD possible break.
+My solar oven of choice is the All American Global Sun Oven.
+The Sport Sun Oven isn’t built to withstand intense desert heat nor is it intended to withstand everyday use for years and years, whereas the Global Sun Oven is created to be used in the toughest terrain of 3rd world countries every day for at least 5 years.
+(Mine is going on 15 years now) only “extra” part I’d purchase for the Global would be the door that seals the heat in as it COULD possible break.
 The Global is great in that its insulation allows you to use every square inch inside to cook.
-I even did an 18 pound turkey for Thanksgiving along with whole sweet potatoes inside, etc. (Use a roasting bag instead of a pan and you'll get that much more cooking space volume).
+I even did an 18 pound turkey for Thanksgiving along with whole sweet potatoes inside, etc. (Use a roasting bag instead of a pan and you’ll get that much more cooking space volume).
 The only thing I like about the Sport solar oven is its shape.
-But the lid warps with high heat hitting it and won't seal the moisture well after wards.
+But the lid warps with high heat hitting it and won’t seal the moisture well after wards.
 Oh well.
-It's a back-up and I'll keep using it until it's completely useless.
+It’s a back-up and I’ll keep using it until it’s completely useless.
+(As of Mar.
+2024, it’s no longer made)

 Sun-Kissed Solar Oven Chicken 2013 Copyright Preparedness Pro

 Here are a couple of pictures of some seasoned chicken that I did.
-Notice the kinds of pans I'm using.
-These are the pans that folks typically donate to Goodwill because they are thin-walled, but that's actually the kind you want when cooking in a solar oven--dark, thin walled, ceramic coating, with a well-fitting lid.
-I didn't add any water to the chicken, just some seasonings.
+Notice the kinds of pans I’m using.
+These are the pans that folks typically donate to Goodwill because they are thin-walled, but that’s actually the kind you want when cooking in a solar oven–dark, thin walled, ceramic coating, with a well-fitting lid.
+(They are called Graniteware) I didn’t add any water to the chicken, just some seasonings.
 Can you imagine how DELICIOUS this broth was when I was finished cooking it?

 Final Sun-Kissed Chicken Product 2013 Copyright Preparedness Pro

-You'll want to invest in a good quality oven thermometer.
-America's Test Kitchen Recommends the inexpensive Cooper Atkins 24 HP.
-They're about $6 online.
+You’ll want to invest in a good quality oven thermometer.
+America’s Test Kitchen Recommends the inexpensive Cooper Atkins 24 HP.
+They’re about $20 online for 2.
 (And you should have one for your indoor oven too!)

 I invite you to read the other articles I’ve written about cooking with a solar oven.
 It really is a ball and it’s a MUST have culinary tool if you consider yourself a “foodie.”